sinilaa/Sinifolio/README.md

 Web Portfolio

 ## Description
 This project is a personal web portfolio showcasing my work and skills as a web developer.
 It includes sections for about me, my skills and experience, my projects and contact information.
+It also includes a project management system, which can be used to create, edit and delete projects.
 The portfolio is designed to be responsive and visually appealing.

 ## Used technologies
 - **HTML**